Google Sheets Filter Function: How and When to Use OneJan 25, 2023

 To highlight the top performers.

-The Google Sheets filter function is also fantastic for highlighting top performers from a large data set.
+The Google Sheets filter function highlights top performers from a large data set.
 It lets you pick out the best of the best and ensure none of the top performers are missed by mistake.

-It also helps you identify which people are underperforming and may need additional support.
+It also helps you identify underperforming people who may need additional support.

 How do I use filters in Google Sheets?